 Contract law is largely based upon common law principles.
 The law regards a contract that's been dated, signed and duly notarized as binding.
 The courts will often identify a contract by its terms, and its offer and acceptance.

-You should ensure that you sign any agreement in your true capacity.
+You should always sign an agreement in your true capacity.
 If the form is for a corporation, sign in your capacity as a corporate official.
 If you just sign your name, you can be held liable personally on the contract.
 It could invoke a summons, subpoena, warrant, writ or decretum.

 Or worse, you could wind-up in a court of law with a chance you might lose the case, and have a court degree of garnishment of your wages.
 If you are signing for a partnership, indicate that fact.
 If you are signing for yourself or your own incorporated business, then you just have to sign your name.